azdabat/azdabat/README.md

 </p>

 > [!NOTE]
 > **This project is in its early, active development phase.
 The core functionality is robust and working well.
 Current efforts are focused on completing modular components, replacing initial integration placeholders, and iteratively optimizing performance and configuration rules.
-A production-ready release is targeted for completion in [Insert Specific Date/Quarter, e.g., Q1 2026].**
+A production-ready release is targeted for completion in [Insert Specific Date/Quarter, e.g., Q1 2026].
+However MISP-Project and Threat Hunting Rules are all my own and should already be complete and ready, also projects such as future AI-Attacks and Polymorphic modules are in essence also complete**

 ---